PavanRangani/docs/docs/prd/tasks/multi-step-template.md

 #### Due Date (Days)
 - It is applicable only when `Configure Due days for subtasks` is checked.
-- It is an offset of the start date.
+- It is an offset of the start date. `0` value is allowed.

 #### Responsible
 Name of the role whose responsible to complete the Sub-Task as done.
 Its a mandatory.
 Allows to select more than one responsible role for one Sub-Task.